Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 0:38:16

 Thank you Nia.
-And I don't think any of us around this table is underestimating the scale
+And I don't think any of us around this table is underestimating the scaleof this challenge, particularly when it comes to employers.
+We had the economic forecast

 at our business board and it's very depressing.
 Businesses aren't taking